augustodamasceno/gsh/README.md

 cpu stats needs sysstat
 *  renamePre : Add prefix to all files in current folder
 *  renamePos : Add postfix to all files in current folder
+*  aircrackKismet : Run aircrack-ng with bigger pcapdump file from Kismet and a wordlist